 The clinician is responsible for reviewing the charts on a regular basis, meeting with the student regularly, entering progress notes and writing progress reports, and making changes in all interventions until the treatment program is working with sufficient effectiveness.

 At JRC the philosophy is that the student or client is never “wrong.”
-If the student is not behaving the way we want him or her to, what is wrong is simply the current set of interventions – they need to be changed until they work more effectively.
+If the student is not engaging in positive, constructive, prosocial behavior, what is wrong is simply the current set of interventions – they need to be changed until they work more effectively.
 The clinician who supervises the treatment team is held responsible for making the needed changes.

 Each week one of the clinicians presents the charts of his or her students at a “data sharing” session attended by all of the other clinicians, case managers, other administrators, and the executive director.

 JRC’s charting software makes it possible to display all of the important charts of each student on one screen at the same time in “thumbnail” views.
 This type of display enables all behaviors being treated to be reviewed quickly and to enables relationships among them to be seen easily.

 The group makes suggestions for improving the treatment and becomes immediately aware of any case where a student is not progressing satisfactorily.

 In effect, through these sessions, the group holds the clinician responsible for producing progress in all of the students under his or her care.

 The same educational and treatment systems are in effect in the residences, in the classrooms, during transportation, and during field trips.